 Hello to all,

 What follows here is some basic background info on me.
-I have to say up front even though I have written a book, and enjoy writing; I have very little desire to write (or talk) about myself.
-Absolutely no subject bores me more.
-However I do so here to introduce myself and give you some insight into my background, and how it helped develop my ideas on physical training.
+I have to say up front even though I’ve written a book, and enjoy writing; I have little desire to write (or talk) about myself, no subject bores me more.
+But I do so here just to introduce myself and more importantly give you some insight into my background, and how it helped develop my ideas on physical training.

 Right after high school graduation I went to work doing construction